mlochbaum/BQN/spec/system.md

 `Rename`, `Copy`, and `CreateDir` return the path of the new file. `Remove` and `RemoveDir` return `1` to indicate successful removal (and error otherwise).

-`List` returns filenames only, without extensions.
+`List` returns filenames only, without full paths.
 It lists all files and directories including hidden ones, but not the current and parent directory names `.` and `..`.

 Functions `Chars`, `Lines`, and `Bytes` are all ambivalent.
 If only `𝕩` is given, then it is a filename, and the result is the contents of the file in the appropriate format.
 If there are two arguments, then `𝕨` is the filename and `𝕩` is the desired contents.
 These are written to the file, overwriting its contents, and the absolute filename `𝕨` is returned.
 The three formats are: